sgmurphy/wordpress-plugins/microsoft-clarity/readme.txt

 == Changelog ==

+= 0.10.1 =
+* Fix WordPress site id becoming empty for multisite installations.
+* Refactor code in clarity.php and fix linting issues

 = 0.10.0 =
 * Add integrate with Clarity hook for external plugins.
+See [Terms of use](https://clarity.microsoft.com/terms)

 = 0.9.4 =
 * Fixed a cross-site scripting vulnerability.